TheDeveloper101/thedeveloper101.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science and Mathematics, University of Maryland, 2027 (expected)

 Work experience
 ======